 Luckily, if the water filter, line, or valve is causing the issue, replacing them is very simple and shouldn’t take long.

 There’s a Mechanical Issue

-With ice trays, you have to manually fill them with water and place them gently inside your freezer for a few hours to get ice.
-With your ice maker, the entire process is done automatically.
+With ice trays, you have to manually fill them with water and place them gently inside your freezer for a few hours to get ice., but with your ice maker, the entire process is done automatically.

-The only way for the ice maker to know which step it’s at is to have a series of mechanisms and sensors in place.
+The only way for your ice maker to know which step it’s at is to have a series of mechanisms and sensors in place.

-Each one lets the ice maker know important information like:
+Each sensor lets the ice maker know important information such as:

-If the mechanisms and sensors are damaged in any way, the machine won’t be able to complete its cycle and keep popping out fresh cubes.
+If the mechanisms and sensors are damaged, the machine won’t be able to complete its cycle and keep popping out fresh cubes.

-If you are having trouble keeping your ice bin full, make sure all your pieces are working correctly.
+If you’re having trouble keeping your ice bin full, ensure all your components are working correctly.